aspose-email/Aspose.Email-Products/email/net/viewer/ics/_index.md

 {{% blocks/products/pf/agp/content h2="How to View ICS File Using C#" %}}

- In order to view ICS file, weвЂ™ll use
+ In order to view ICS file, we’ll use
  [Aspose.Email for .NET](https://products.aspose.com/email/net)
  API which is a feature-rich, powerful and easy to use API for C# platform to be used with any Viewer.
 Open [NuGet](https://www.nuget.org/packages/aspose.email)